 Condos are generally developed in more recent times than apartments.
 Condo developments came into the market much later than apartments, that is, after the mid-90s.
 On the other hand, quite a lot of apartments were developed before this period.

-The age difference can also be seen in the appearance and architectural styles of the two housing options.
+The age can also be seen in the appearance and architectural styles of the two housing options.
 Condos are present in more favourable locations as there is a great network on subway lines, streetcars and everything else that would facilitate better transport and commute options.
-Apartments are more prominent in suburbs and outdated areas of Ontario.
+Apartment buildings are more prominent in suburbs and outdated areas of Ontario.
 Also, apartments are more scattered around the city while a lot of condominiums are concentrated in bustling areas such as downtown Toronto.

 6. Risks and Intricacies Involved